Claude Lightfoot: Political career

 Claude Lightfoot officially became a member of the Communist Party USA in the summer of 1931.
 In 1932 he ran for Illinois state legislature on the Communist Party ticket and received a total of 33,000 votes.
 In 1935, Lightfoot traveled to the Soviet Union to participate as a delegate in the seventh World Congress of Communists International.
 A staunch communist by this point, Lightfoot originally opposed American intervention in World War Two.
-However, upon the Nazi invasion of he Soviet Union in 1941 he changed his opinion, becoming a strong supporter of the war and joining the U.S. army.
+However, upon the Nazi invasion of the Soviet Union in 1941 he changed his opinion, becoming a strong supporter of the war and joining the U.S. army.

 Upon returning from the war Lightfoot's belief in communism had only deepened.
 His time in the army had reinforced his belief that the American political institutions were corrupt and racist.
 In 1946 he made another run for Illinois state senate in the communist party.
 His candidacy was faced with intense opposition from the local democratic party who feared that his popular support in the black community would split the liberal vote and lead to a republican winning the election.
 However, on election day Lightfoot's popular support did not translate to the ballot box as he only recorded around 1,000 votes.
 Lightfoot believed that the Democratic party had meddled with the election and while this was entirely possible he had no proof to back up his claim.

 After his loss in 1946, Lightfoot shifted his focus towards promoting other African American candidates for office to fight against racism and oppression.
 Initially he and his allies attempted to lobby the Democratic party to nominate more black candidates for office.
 When these attempts were ignored they shifted their focus to running their own black candidates on their own third party progressive ticket.
 Within this plan, Lightfoot was tasked with organizing Chicago's south side.
 Lightfoot's efforts in the south side were a major success despite the fact that they did not win an election, they were able to win most of the black neighborhoods in the area.